United Airlines Partnership

-This path offers training in Aviation Maintenance, Aircraft Dispatch, Welding and Human Factors.
+This path offers training in Aviation Maintenance, Welding, and Human Factors.
 The path not only provides for a 10 percent tuition reduction and waived fees, but also provides a commitment between United and AIM for employee growth and opportunity.
 AIM is responsive and attentive to United employee’s desire to gain new skills and knowledge for service and career advancement.
 See additional partnership information below.

 Think you have what it takes?
 Call 1-888-FIX-JETS or fill out our form!

 - We help adult students gain the skills and attitudes necessary for a meaningful entry level career position.

 - We strive to be responsive to the needs of our students, area businesses, industries, and government.

 - We are committed to high academic standards in all of our curricular offerings.

 - We are dedicated to providing services that support our students’ efforts to succeed.